BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 **1M20.** From domain knowledge you have that a given parameter can not be negative, and has a mean that is roughly between 3 and 10 units, and a standard deviation of around 2.
-Determine two prior distribution that satisfy these constraints using Python.
+Determine two prior distributions that satisfy these constraints using Python.
 This may require trial and error by drawing samples and verifying these criteria have been met using both plots and numerical summaries.